elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> You can toggle the console tab-pane by using the ESC button.
+  <div><strong>Interview Response:</strong> You can press the escape (ESC) key, on your keyboard, to toggle the console tab window while in any panel of Chrome Developer Tools.
 </div>
   </div>
 </details>